JACK-COM/raphsducks/README.md

 ### 3. Can I use this in [React, Vue, Svelte ... ]?
     Yes.

 This is, ultimately, a plain JS object.
-You can use it anywhere you can use JS and need a dynamic state of some kind.
+You can use it anywhere you can use JS and need a dynamic in-memory state.
 It can be resricted to a single component, or used for an entire application.
+See the [examples above](#usage---examples).
 ### No restrictions; only Javascript.
 ---
 ### 4. Why not just use redux?